frankaemika/docs/source/installation.rst

 Setting up a real-time kernel
 -----------------------------

-In order to control the Panda using ``libfranka``, the controller program on the workstation PC must run with `real-time priority` under a ``PREEMPT_RT`` kernel.
+In order to control your Panda using ``libfranka``, the controller program on the workstation PC must run with `real-time priority` under a ``PREEMPT_RT`` kernel.
 The procedure of patching a kernel to support ``PREEMPT_RT`` and creating an installation package is described by the following online resources: